Tex Avery Screwball Classics: Tex Avery Screwball Classics: Volume 3

 Tex Avery Screwball Classics: Volume 3 was released on both Blu-ray and DVD on October 5, 2021, with 20 shorts.
 All shorts are presented uncut (with a warning stating that the cartoons shown are products of their time and may contain jokes that, by today's standards, are considered racially insensitive).
+It is the final issue of Tex Avery Screwball Classics.
 The shorts are presented in the following order: